spectrocloud/librarium/content/docs/06-integrations/00-spectro-k8s-dashboard.md

 # Spectro Kubernetes Dashboard

-Spectro Kubernetes Dashboard is a web-based UI for Kubernetes clusters.
-It is similar to [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) in that it allow users to manage and troubleshoot applications running in the cluster and manage the cluster itself.
-However, Spectro Kubernetes Dashboard doesn’t require configuration.
-It’s easy to enable and it integrates seamlessly with Spectro Proxy.
+Spectro Kubernetes Dashboard is a web-based UI for Kubernetes clusters that auto-enables the Kubernetes Dashboard.
+It integrates seamlessly with Spectro Proxy.

-When you attach this pack to a cluster profile, it automatically adds the Spectro Proxy pack with the Kubernetes dashboard already enabled and using secure ports.
-Additionally, when used with the default settings, there is nothing to configure.
+When you attach this pack to a cluster profile, the Spectro Proxy pack is added automatically and the Kubernetes Dashboard is pre-enabled using secure ports.
+When used with the default settings, there is nothing to configure.
 <br />

 <WarningBox>